craig1123/twoTypesOfPeople/README.md

 ## Get Started

+* `yarn` will install all the dependencies
 * `yarn build` This will create a 'dist' folder containing js and css folders/files as well as an index.html that you can use to test these scripts locally.
 * `yarn start` This will start a local development server on port 3000.

+We are using `firebase` for the database which stores gender, ageGroup, US state, and the options people have selected.
+You will need to make a `keys.js` file in the `config` folder and contact Craig Walker for the secrets.
+`localStorage` is used to save people's session and where they're at in the quiz/if they've already taken it.
+`Redux` for state management of the current session.
+`React` for the javascript/UI framework.
+`React-router` for the routing

 ---